jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 For methods it works a bit differently.
 Methods are not objects.
 Methods are not displayed as circles.
 Their default display is a square.
 So they have different symbols compared to objects.
 But the way lines lead back to a mutual method, simply works the same as for objects.
 There is more to the display of methods, but that is not covered here.
 The main point is: the technique for displaying mutuality of class, interface, and object works for mutuality of methods too.

 Imaginary object references are always circles, and not triangles or pentagons or anything, because those alternate shapes might give the object a special function, that can only be chosen by a programmer.
-Imaginary references are created by the system, which does not give the object symbol any other function than to simply be an imaginary reference, so no alternate shapes are required for its notation.
+Imaginary references are created by the system, which might not give the object symbol any other function than to simply be an imaginary reference, so no alternate shapes are required for its notation.
 For the same reason imaginary method references are always squares and not diamonds or anything else, because this alternate shape might give the method a special function, that can only be chosen by a programmer.
-Imaginary references are created by the system, which does not give the method symbol any other function than to simply be an imaginary reference to a method.
+Imaginary references are created by the system, which might not give the method symbol any other function than to simply be an imaginary reference to a method.

 #### Fixed logical residence